MileneBedouhene/GreenHatCTF/Insider Threat.md

 ## Tools and Techniques:

--  to solve this challenge you must be very observant and be able to do python scipts.
+-  to solve this challenge you must be very observant and be able to do python scripts.
 -  CyberChef

 ## Solution: